 I didn’t expect to feel guilty.

-Except every time I saw my three-year-old, I felt both guilty and sad about having twins.
-I was, after all, changing his life.
+Except every time I saw my three-year-old, the guilt and even sadness swept through, especially when I realized I was, after all, changing his life.

-I wasn’t so much concerned with the logistics of having more than one child.
-I was aware about the challenges of balancing a toddler’s needs with a baby.
-I knew it’d be a little crazy and accepted it.
+I wasn’t so much concerned with the logistics of having more than one child, aware about the challenges of balancing a toddler’s needs with a baby.
+I knew our days would get crazy and accepted the fact.

-No—I was worried about losing my special time with my eldest.
-I was sad about saying goodbye to the three-person family I’d grown so used to.
-And I was scared because I knew my son’s personality, but had no idea what was in store with the twins.
+No—I was worried about losing my special time with my eldest and sad about saying goodbye to the three-person family I’d grown so used to.
+I was even scared because at least I knew my son’s personality, but had no idea what was in store with the twins.

 Any feelings of guilt is terrible because we don’t always want to admit them.
-What mom would ever admit she’s anxious about her soon-to-be-born baby?
-Or that she’s worried she’ll give her second child less attention?
+What mom would ever admit she’s anxious about her soon-to-be-born baby, or worried she’ll give her second child less attention?

-Lots of moms have felt the same emotions.
-They mourn the loss of having only one child.
-They think about all they’ve gone through as a family of three.
-It’s pretty difficult to let go of that dynamic.
+But it turns out, plenty of moms have felt these same emotions.
+They mourn the loss of having only one child and think about all they’ve gone through as a family of three.
+Letting go of what we once had can be pretty difficult.

-And yes, even if you’ve always planned to have two or more children.
-Even if you’ve wanted to give your eldest a sibling for the longest time.
-You’re still saying goodbye to a part of your life you can’t get back.
+And yes, this guilt surfaces even if you’ve always planned to have two or more children or wanted to give your eldest a sibling for the longest time.
+You’re still saying goodbye to a part of your life you won’t get back.

-So, how do you cope with them?
-What do you tell yourself when the guilt strikes?
+So, how do you cope with second child guilt?
+What do you tell yourself when the feeling strikes?

 I still remember the first few days when I learned I was expecting twins.
-I looked into my then-three-year-old’s smiling face and thought, You have no idea what’s about to happen.
+I looked into my first-born’s smiling face and thought, You have no idea what’s about to happen.

-It’s easy to feel sad for our older kids, especially with all the changes that will upend their lives.
-But instead of focusing on the difficulties, think how much your older child will love the baby.
+It’s easy to feel sad for your older child, especially with all the changes that will upend his life.
+But instead of focusing on the difficulties, think how much he’ll love the baby.

-Yes, he might ask to send him back when he realizes he’s staying for a while.
-He might throw a tantrum.
-But you won’t love him any less because you now have another child to tend to.
-Instead, your heart will grow so much when you see him taking care of the baby.
+Yes, he might ask to send him back when he realizes he’s staying for a while (true story) or throw a tantrum over every little thing.
+But you won’t love him any less just because you now have another child to tend to.
+Instead, your heart will grow when you see him with the baby.

 You’re giving him an amazing opportunity to love someone else, someone unique.
 Not only his parents, but his own sibling.
 And when you see how much he’ll dote on him, your heart will feel just as full.

-2. You’ll feel like you and your older child are in this together
+2. You and your older child are in this together

 Worried about losing the bond with your first child once the new baby arrives?

-The new baby will be one more thing you and your child will have in common.
-Something you’ll go through together.
+The new baby will be one more thing you both will have in common, something you’ll go through together.
 Another challenge you can face with your little trooper by your side.

-Your daughter won’t be pushed aside in all the madness.
+She won’t be pushed aside in all the madness.
 Instead, you’ll feel like you’re doing this together, as a team.
 Even with your second child, your relationship with your first will grow stronger as a result.

 3. You’re giving your older child a lifelong friend